CatsLover2006/Audiodex/README.md

 ### Phase 4: Task 3

 There is very little refactoring I'd do if I had more time on this project.
-The one thing I *know* I would do is encrypt the *.JSON files so they couldn't be read easily.
+The one thing I *know* I would do is encrypt the *.json files so they couldn't be read easily (probably just using an XOR key).